Understanding Adrenalin side effects

 Frequently Asked Questions

-What are the common side effects of Adrenalin?
+What are some common side effects of Adrenalin in adults?

-Common side effects of Adrenalin include increased heart rate, elevated blood pressure, and tremors.
+Common side effects of Adrenalin in adults may include increased heart rate, headache, dizziness, trembling, and anxiety.

-Are there any specific side effects of Adrenalin in adults?
+Are there any potential side effects of Adrenalin in children?

-Are there any differences in Adrenalin side effects based on dosage?
+Are there any serious side effects associated with Adrenalin?